juliencombattelli/NucleoF411RE_mbed_template/README.md

 To customize compilation flags, in Code::Blocks right-click on 'mbed_builder' project and then select 'Build options...'.
 Select 'mbed_builder' in left panel, and finaly go to 'Compiler settings > Other compiler options'.

-After build is finish, rename the generated '\*.a' file located in 'lib/mbed/bin/Release' to fit the name used in SW4STM32 in 'Project Properties > C/C++ Build > Settings > Tool Settings > MCU G++ Linker > Libraries'.
+After build is finished, rename the generated '\*.a' file located in 'lib/mbed/bin/Release' to fit the name used in SW4STM32 in 'Project Properties > C/C++ Build > Settings > Tool Settings > MCU G++ Linker > Libraries'.